tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://lifehacker.com/why-slow-internet-and-getting-stuck-in-traffic-makes-yo-1754114774](http://lifehacker.com/why-slow-internet-and-getting-stuck-in-traffic-makes-yo-1754114774)

-- Its the S trigger, and the S stands for stopped.
-Youre stopped  its like youre being restrained.
+- It’s the S trigger, and the S stands for stopped.
+You’re stopped — it’s like you’re being restrained.
 And any time an animal is restrained, it will engage in an aggressive reaction to get free.

 ___